hadley/stats337/README.md

 Each response will be graded on the check/plus/minus system.
 You will get a check if you briefly summarise the readings and add your own commentary.
 You will get a check-plus if you synthesize the readings, and combine them with outside knowledge/experience.
 You will get a check-minus if you only summarise the paper.
 (I will likely evolve these guidelines to be more concrete once I've read a few responses.)

 If you're not familiar with reading academic papers (or you want to polish your skills), you might want to read these guidelines from [Jeff Leek](https://github.com/jtleek/readingpapers).
 I'd also highly recommend that you learn and use a citation management system.
 Having a system for managing citations is crucial if you plan to write a thesis.
+If you don't have an existing system, start by reading the advice of [W. Caleb McDaneil](http://wcm1.web.rice.edu/plain-text-citations.html).

 ### Participation